Tepper School of Business

 4. Meet all financial obligations to the university before being awarded a degree.

-Modification of Graduation Requirements: A student may seek permission to modify graduation requirements by petition to the Assistant Dean and the Senior Associate Dean, Education.
+Modification of Graduation Requirements: A student may petition to modify graduation requirements to the Assistant Dean.

 Honors Thesis for Primary and Additional Majors

 The Tepper School grants College Honors to graduating students who complete a senior honors thesis.
 The thesis is a two-semester research project with a written thesis as a final product and a presentation at the University’s Meeting of the Minds research symposium in May.
-Eligible students must have at least 75% of their undergraduate course units and a 3.5 or higher cumulative QPA.
+Eligible students must have at least 75% of their undergraduate course units completed.
 The honors thesis is 18 units in total and students receive College Honors upon graduation.
 Non-Tepper students pursuing the Tepper additional majors may apply for the Tepper School’s College Honors.

 Independent Study